mo-mo-666/Buffon/README.md

-# Buffon's Needle App
+# Buffon's needle App
-This is a GUI application for simulating [Buffon's Needle](https://en.wikipedia.org/wiki/Buffon%27s_needle).
+This is a GUI application for simulating [Buffon's needle](https://en.wikipedia.org/wiki/Buffon%27s_needle), using tkinter.

 ## Requirements
 - Python3